bcgov/smk-tlink/README.md

 # Translink Router APP

 ## TL'DR
 * Image Builds and ImageStreams reside in your **tools** namespace
 * All other objects reside in you operational environment.
+* There is an `apikey` that is not stored in the code repository.
+The `apikey` is required to access online Geocoder and online Route Planner APIs.
+This `apikey` is manually added to a config map in the appropriate namespace and mapped into the deployment.
+* There is an additional post provisioning step: you must configure webhooks in the github repo and update the webhook key in the corresponding namespaces secrets.

-## Initial Work
+## Preparation Work

-* You will need to create a Persistent Volume in the opeartional environment - This has to be done before the second step above as the PVC will not find a PV to use.
+1. You will need to create a Persistent Volume (PV) in the operational environment (dev, test, or prod)- This has to be done before provisioning any object in the respective namespace - the Persistent Volume Claim (PVC) will not find the PV to use.

-* The name you choose for the Persisten Volume will be used later when provisioning resources.
+2. The name you choose for the Persistent Volume will be used later when provisioning resources.
 See **Provisioning the Deployment and other objects**

-###
+## Provision the ImageStream Builds
 ### In your TOOLS namespace

 #### Create the necessary ImageStreams (IS)